WAQAS7297/FinalLab_ANNProject/Members Contribution.md

 # Project Work Distribution

-This project is a collaborative effort between **Member 1** and **Member B**, focused on implementing and comparing Neural Network models for regression and classification.
+This project is a collaborative effort between **Member A(ATIF)** and **Member B(WAQAS RAMZAN)**, focused on implementing and comparing Neural Network models for regression and classification.
 This document details the specific tasks allocated to each member.

 ## Member 1 Responsibilities